-A home must maintain all heating and cooling equipment so that it is in good working
+(3) A home must maintain all heating and cooling equipment so that it is in good working order.

-(4) ventilation.
+(4) A home will provide fresh air and control odors by either mechanical or natural ventilation.
 If a home uses a window for ventilation, it will have a screen.
 If a door is used for fresh air ventilation, it must have a screen door.

-Water coming from a faucet will be below 110 degrees Fahrenheit.
-A home will install a (5)tempering valve ahead of all domestic water-heater piping.
+(5) Water coming from a faucet will be below 110 degrees Fahrenheit.
+A home will install a tempering valve ahead of all domestic water-heater piping.

-All food preparation areas, sinks, washrooms, laundries and bathrooms will have hot and (6)cold running water under pressure.
+(6) All food preparation areas, sinks, washrooms, laundries and bathrooms will have hot and cold running water under pressure.

-LIGHTING, LIGHTING FIXTURES AND ELECTRICAL: D.
+D. LIGHTING, LIGHTING FIXTURES AND ELECTRICAL:

-(1)A home will use U/L approved equipment only and will properly maintain this equipment.
+(1) A home will use U/L approved equipment only and will properly maintain this equipment.